 BETTER THAN HAPPY – Episode 206

 Let’s stick with the topic of relationships today.
 I loved loved Jody’s definition of a “relationship”.
-It clarified relationships in my life.
+I found it very clarifying:

 “Your relationship is how you think about someone else.
 That’s all it is.